mtlong29/MySite/_posts/blog/2016-06-15-using-jekyll.md

 {% include /globalSections/toc.html %}

-I first started using <a href="http://jekyllrb.com/">Jekyll</a> a static site generator, early 2016.
+I first started using [Jekyll](http://jekyllrb.com/) a static site generator, early 2016.

 The following isn't a guide for how to use Jekyll, but instead almost a guide for me to quickly make updates to this site, and learn/document things on the way.